Russell-Nesbitt/probeStartTree/README.md

 Better probe cores are unlocked by progressing along the "Stability"->"Flight Control" branch, which continues into the "Unmanned Tech" branch (moved appropriately).

+Basic Linear RCS thrusters and tanks unlock a tier earlier, at "Stability".
+More advanced RCS thrusters unlock later down the "Stability" branch.

 Post HG-5 communication antennas have all been shifted down a tier respectfully.

 The "Automation" Node is empty and has been retained for compatibility with mods that add tech to that node.